whitecodel/whitecodel_auto_link/README.md

 ## Overview

-This script automates the process of building and uploading Flutter APKs to Diawi for distribution.
+This script automates the process of building and uploading Flutter APKs and IPA files to Diawi.

-## Future Scope

-- Support for iOS (IPA)

 ## Prerequisites